 - Involve your child by encouraging talk about the pictures and repeating familiar words.

 When your child sees you reading and writing, you’re creating a home environment that helps develop literacy skills.
-Your reading and writing can be as everyday as reading magazines or newspapers and writing letters, shopping lists or messages for your partner or older children.
+Your reading and writing can be as simple as reading magazines or newspapers and writing shopping lists or messages for your partner or children.

 What to read with your child